Latitude Festival 2013: Kraftwerk, Foals and Bloc Party headline

 It will be the eighth year that Latitude, which prides itself on being "more than just a music festival", has been held on the Suffolk coast.

-The first announcement of acts also includes cabaret courtesy of The Horne Section, a celebration of David Bowie from the Institute of Contemporary Arts, an appearance from artist David Shrigley, poetry from Tim Key and talks from Germaine Greer and Alan Moore.'Magical'
+The first announcement of acts also includes cabaret courtesy of The Horne Section, a celebration of David Bowie from the Institute of Contemporary Arts, an appearance from artist David Shrigley, poetry from Tim Key and talks from Germaine Greer and Alan Moore.

 German electro pioneers Kraftwerk head to Suffolk on the back of a successful eight-night retrospective at London's Tate Modern.